noelmarkham/scalaexchange-2015/outline.md

  * Introduce the problem.
 (Perhaps that sequence diagram?)
  * Present a simple, "naïve" solution:
    - A function, from twitter username to randomly generated text, `String` -> `Future[String]`
  * How will this be tested?
-Integratopn test?
+Integration test?
  * Discuss configuration

 ## Step 2 - Configuration extraction, introducing ReaderT